 This part of the 1and1 review is dedicated solely to chat service: so let’s see how it does!

 My 1and1 analysis ran into a big problem.
 This is seriously concerning.
 The chat service agents appear to have little to none interest in whatever they’re doing.
 Every single even slightly technical question has been met with either a message to contact someone else or the agent leaving.
-Of course, I don’t blame the agents themselves – it appears that they are simply not allowed to answer technical enquiries, despite the clients asking them.
+Of course, I don’t blame the agents themselves – it appears that they are simply not allowed to answer technical inquiries, despite the clients asking them.
 This, however, is not the worst of 1and1 problems.
 It is very rare to catch a chat in when it’s available in the first place.

 Email Service Evaluation